We find the 10 best options, so you can make informed decisions on tons of products and services.

 Ad blockers can speed up your browser, protect your identity, and improve your online experience.
 Want to know which is the right ad blocker for you?

 You’ve likely heard of ad blockers, as they’re becoming increasingly popular today with the rise of digital advertising and online fraud.
-They provide a way for content consumers to avoid ads, but can also help keep your identity safe online by masking you from websites that may be spying.
+They provide a way for content consumers to avoid ads and can also help keep your identity safe online by masking you from websites that may be spying on you.
 Think of retargeting ads.
 Ever wonder how they get all that information and know the exact dates you’re thinking of flying to Puerto Rico?

 Rundown on Ad Blockers